 Beauty From What Is Missing

-It is spring in Texas, and with that is a profusion of Bluebonnets, our state flower.
+Spring in Texas means a profusion of Bluebonnets, our state flower.
 Everywhere you look there are seas of blue.

-We are lucky enough to have some of these flowers in our yard.
-This morning, as I walked past the bank of flowers, my eyes were drawn to something different.
+Luckily, we have some of these flowers in our yard.
+Just that morning, as I walked past the bank of flowers, my eyes were drawn to something different.
 It was a bluebonnet with no blue.
 It's complete whiteness made it stand out and seem extra beautiful.
 As I oohed and awed over the unique white flower, God spoke a message to my heart, and now I needed to speak it to my daughter.
-And since I live in the age of cell phones, I had illustrations to go along with my talk.
+Thankfully, since I live in the age of cell phones, I had illustrations to go along with my talk.
 (Parenting in the 21st century!)

 "Sweetie, you have seen the beautiful bluebonnets in the field?"
 I held up the blue picture.
 As she nodded, she also looked at me with a "why does my Mom have to complicate everything?" expression.